“Sometimes when you’re in a dark place you think you’ve been buried but actually you’ve been planted.”

 In torrent waves whose current force me further and further into the deep waters.
 I flail my arms in a desperate attempt to surface the watery mirages that seek to drown me.

-Starting out as droplets they seemed harmless at first, but like a dripping tap they congregate and grow into a puddle…a pool…a pond of water…a lake…an ocean….
+Starting out as droplets they seemed harmless at first, but like a dripping tap they congregate and grow into a puddle…a pool…a pond of a water…a lake…an ocean…

 With arms surrendered, I relinquish my will to fight.
 I can either let it overwhelm me or I take charge and allow it to move me towards my onshore.

 Do I sink deeper and deeper into a watery grave or allow my anchor to keep me afloat the overwhelming crashes of wind hitting hard against my back.

 Yes, I choose to relax and rest with Him.